Why riders love it

 • Poble Espanyol: Spain’s miniature village with architecture, artisan shops, and tapas galore.

-Montjuïc Castle Station
+Stop 2: Montjuïc Castle

 Soar all the way to the summit and land right at the gates of the mighty Montjuïc Castle.
 This 17th-century fortress delivers history, hilltop breezes, and 360-degree views over land and sea.